-- There are some methodological fallacies - I: Control for confounders
+• I: Control for confounders

 - How can it be that something affects age?
-After all, age is not manipulable - But in a sample some mechanisms might affect the sample composition at different ages (composition effects) - la: observed confounders - Cohort effects might distort the growth curve estimates - Older cohorts (born shortly before WWII) are happier - In the SOEP these are observed in high ages only - Period effects, method effects, etc.
+After all, age is not manipulable - But in a sample some mechanisms might affect the sample composition at different ages (composition effects) - Observed confounders - Cohort effects might distort the growth curve estimates - Older cohorts (born shortly before WWII) are happier - In the SOEP these are observed in high ages only - Period effects, method effects, etc. - Composition effects (woman, East German, foreigner, etc.)